-- Monday to Friday 5.00am to 6.00pm. - Saturday 5.00am to 3.00pm
+Monday to Friday 5.00am to 6.00pm.

+Saturday 6.00am to 3.00pm

-To provide consistency across both operations on the site it is proposed to have the same operating hours for both activities.
+To provide consistency across both operations on the site it is proposed to have the same operating hours for both activities as described in the WDC Resource Consent LUC0035/11.05.